Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 This means that clients which might want to dynamically discover such encrypted services, and where users are willing to trust such services, are not able to do so.
 At the time of writing, efforts to provide standardized signaling mechanisms to discover the services offered by local resolvers are in progress [@I-D.ietf-dnsop-resolver-information].
-Note that an increasing numbers of ISPs are deploying encrypted DNS and publishing DNS privacy polices, for example see the Encrypted DNS Deployment Initiative [@EDDI].
+Note that an increasing numbers of ISPs are deploying encrypted DNS, for example see the Encrypted DNS Deployment Initiative [@EDDI].

 ##### Application-specific Resolver Selection